Invisible disability: Campaigns

 In the United Kingdom, activist Athaly Altay began the End Fake Claiming Campaign in 2021, to raise awareness of the widespread harassment faced by people with invisible disabilities.
 The campaign calls on the UK government to update hate crime laws to make fake claiming a specific hate crime.

 Signs displaying the message "Not Every Disability is Visible" were campaigned by Crohn's & Colitis UK to be installed in organizations and businesses.

+Another campaign titled "Nothing About Us Without Us," was and still is the hallmark of the disability advocacy protests time period.
+The purpose this campaign has served over the years has been monumental.
+"Nothing About Us Without Us" has given people with disabilities the attitude to fight in order to be heard.